Affirmative Action Discriminates Against White Men? Give Me a Break!

 good old boy networks

-for jobs and contracts and so-called "legacy" admissions to colleges, in which you get to go if your
+for jobs and contracts and so-called "legacy" admissions to elite colleges, to which you get to go if your

 father went.
 Both these networks and the alumni databases of colleges have been historically and

 overwhelmingly white and male.
-That's how George W. Bush got into Yale, despite his mediocre high school
+That's how George W. Bush and hundreds like him over the

-academic record, a crappy performance pattern which continued throughout his years
+academic record, a crappy performance pattern which often continues throughout their college careers

 not particularly well qualified white men.